jedrzej9/client-server-application/README.md

 # Console TO-DO list application
 Console application that uses sockets.
+List saves on Server in JSON file.

 ## How to run